Soneso/as-soroban-examples/logging/README.md

 The ```context.log_ftm``` method lets the host build a string from the format string, and a list of arguments.
 Arguments are substituted wherever the {} value appears in the format string.

-The Arguments must be passed in a Vector containing raw values.
+The arguments must be passed in a Vector containing raw values.
 Please read more details about raw values in [CAP-46](https://github.com/stellar/stellar-protocol/blob/master/core/cap-0046.md#host-value-type).

 To convert primitives or short strings into raw values you can use the [as-soroban-sdk](https://github.com/Soneso/as-soroban-sdk).